 - Cross Player: Given the avatars, this is likely.

-- The Dev Team Thinks of Everything: By exploiting glitches in some of the personal spaces, you can move furniture out to places that were never meant to be seen.
-In one location, where a dock is visible in the distance, a plaque on a rock reads (if you venture close enough to it) "You shouldn't be able to see this."
+- Developers' Foresight: By exploiting glitches in some of the personal spaces, you can move furniture out to places that were never meant to be seen.
+In the default Harbor Studio, where a dock is visible in the distance, there's a plaque in the distance that reads "You really shouldn't be able to read this".